HandsomeCoder/handsomecoder.github.io/README.md

 Application is designed in such a way that data and code is logical separated which help so to change the data with modifying the code.

-*Profile Information*
+_Profile Information_

-Profile information is stored in profile_info.json which is located at following location.
+* Profile information is stored in profile_info.json which is located at following location.

-*Location*
 ```
 src/data/profile_info.json
 ```

-*i18n keystore*
+_i18n keystore_

-Application is designed to have i18n where data is mapped with key and all the key has mapped translation stored in i18n_keystore
+* Application is designed to have i18n where data is mapped with key and all the key has mapped translation stored in i18n_keystore

-*Location*
 ```
 src/data/i18n_keystore.json
 ```